 The term Staff applies to all those working for or on behalf of FSM, full time or part time, including supply teachers, Peripatetic and support staff in either a paid or voluntary capacity.
-This also includes parents and Governors.
+This also includes parents, Directors and our Proprietor.